Some posts contain compensated links. Please read this disclaimer for more info.

 Tipping In Bosnia & Herzegovina: How To Tip In Bosnia-Herzegovina

 Bosnia-Herzegovina is the most culturally and religiously diverse country in the Balkans.
-Home to several ethnic minorities, such as the Bosniaks, Croats, and Serbs, it is a real crossroads country.
+Home to several ethnic minorities, such as the Bosniaks, Croats, and Serbs, is a real crossroads.
 This is a close as you can get to the Middle East and Muslim culture without leaving Europe.

 In Bosnia-Herzegovina, cityscapes are dotted with both church spires and minarets.
 It’s one of the very few countries in Europe with a Muslim majority, making this a fascinating place to visit.

 Combining a rich cultural heritage with beautiful nature, Bosnia-Herzegovina has a variety of attractions.
 Make sure you visit Mostar and Sarajevo and allow time to go whitewater rafting in Bihać, Banja Luka, or Foča and explore little towns such as Trebinje.

 Denominations: Notes: 10 – KM200.
 Coins: 1 – KM5, 5-50 Fenig

 Other currencies accepted: You will almost certainly need to change your money into KM when you arrive, simply because this is one of the most challenging currencies to find outside of the country.
 For that reason, make sure that you spend all of the KM you have before leaving.
 You will discover Euros are accepted in some places, but not that widely.
 As a result, it’s best to have local cash on you, especially if you’re traveling away from the major towns and cities.
 If you pay with Euros, you’re like to get a pretty reduced exchange rate for your efforts.